samjulien/blog/_posts/2018-09-05-achieving-security-awareness-through-social-engineering-attacks.markdown

 </p>

 {% include tweet_quote.html quote_text="Security training and awareness campaigns make people the best line of cybersecurity defense" %}

+{% include profile_card.html picture="https://cdn.auth0.com/blog/auziros/Annybell-Villarroel.png" name="Annybell Villarroel" title="Security Operations Manager" team="Security Team" location="Madrid, Spain" body="What I like the most about Security Awareness and Social Engineering training is that it allows us to grow a security mindset and culture.
+This is relevant to everyone in an organization and should be a top priority.
+Whether our role is technical or not, we can all be part of that effort." %}

 {% include asides/about-auth0.markdown %}